stephanedorotich/GroupProjectTeamN/README.md

 Our aim is to become perceptive and insightful designers by studying the user experience and applying our findings to project development.

+Check out our [portfolio](https://teamlepinee.wixsite.com/cpsc481teamn) to see the full development of our project!

 Our members are:
 - Stéphane Dorotich
 - Kathryn Lepine